CyberCosmos24/CyberCosmos24/README.md

-# Hello
+# Introduction

-Hi my name is Cosmos.
-I have been coding for 6 months here is some projects that I am working on.
+Hello!
+My name is Cosmos and I have been coding for past year now.
+I make discord bots and websites!

 ## Pegasus-Project